Digital on-screen graphics by country: Indonesia

 Indonesian television DOGs have been occasionally used since 1982.
 At that time, TVRI was Indonesia's only television channel.
 When RCTI began broadcasting in 1989, the DOG began to be used at the same time.

 Today, in most national networks, the logo usually appears in the top-right hand corner.
 Some networks placed their logo in the top-left hand corner, such as networks owned by Media Nusantara Citra (e.g. RCTI, MNCTV, GTV, and iNews).
-Only a few of them – most are news networks – displayed their logo in either the bottom-right hand corner (such as Metro TV and CNN Indonesia) or the bottom-left hand corner (such as BeritaSatu until 2022, CNBC Indonesia, and Nusantara TV).
+Only a few of them – most are news networks – displayed their logo in either the bottom-right hand corner (e.g. Metro TV and CNN Indonesia) or the bottom-left hand corner (e.g. BeritaSatu until 2022, CNBC Indonesia, and Nusantara TV).
 The DOGs of local stations differ by each station, either in the top-right hand or the top-left hand corners.

 Most of the networks/stations had their DOGs placed on-screen in color.
-Few appeared in transparent format, e.g. NET. (since their first broadcast in 2013 until 8 June 2023), ANTV (since 20 July 2012 until 24 March 2018) and TVRI (since 2019).
-Trans TV was the first to place its transparent logo from 2002 until 2013 when its logo changed.
-Some DOGs featured a moving element, most with a glinting effect.
+Few appeared in a transparent format, such as NET. (from their first broadcast in 2013 until 8 June 2023), ANTV (from 20 July 2012 until 24 March 2018) and TVRI (since 2019).
+Trans TV was the first to place its transparent logo from 2002 until 2013, when its logo changed.
+Some DOGs featured a moving element, with most channels using a glinting effect.

 There have been times when the network had moved their DOGs to the other part of the screen.
 TVRI was the first to move theirs to the bottom-right hand corner in 1999 (the year the network changed its logo, used until 2001 when the new logo moved to upper-right), followed by RCTI in 2000 (the year network changed its logo when the new logo moved to upper-left), ANteve in 2003 (the year network changed its name to ANTV when the new logo moved to upper-right), TV7 in 2006 (when the network rebranded to Trans 7), Metro TV in 2010 (the year network changed its logo when the new logo moved to bottom-right hand corner), iNews TV (former name of iNews) at the end of 2016, when the logo moved to upper-left hand corner, Nusantara TV in mid-2024, when the logo moved to bottom-left hand corner, and Indosiar in 2025, when the logo moved to upper-right hand corner.
 TVRI, RCTI, SCTV and TPI (currently MNCTV), while using the text logo at the start of their broadcast, did not begin to use their own logo on the screen until the end of 1990 for RCTI and SCTV, 1995 for TPI, and 1996 for TVRI.